What Shoes to Wear with Lederhosen?eLederhosen

 Footwear Choices Apart from the Traditional Shoe

 If you don’t have easy access to the German half-a-shoe, it doesn’t mean you still can’t make your lederhosen shine bright.
-With a suitable matching game, the star of lederhosen is always the quality animal skin leather.
-To find a complementing pair of shoes, look into the foray of leather shoes.
+With a suitable matching game, the star of Lederhosen is always quality animal skin leather.
+To find a complementary pair of shoes, look into the foray of leather shoes.
 A leather dress boot ending right above the ankle would work well in this regard.
-However, make sure you don’t go for a too formal version that does not look like a work boot.
+However, make sure you don’t go for a too-formal version that does not look like a work boot.

 Apart from the design, you must also be mindful of the shade of leather you’re using.
 It must match or complement the color of your lederhosen.
 A vastly different shade would not look appealing.

 On any German occasion like the Oktoberfest, you will see an onslaught of lederhosen and dirndl dresses.
 These outfits come along with a legacy of rich traditions and make for a very sophisticated final look.
 However, pairing them with a casual pair of sneakers or sandals is disgraceful.
 Not only are you undermining the power of the outfit, but it also ruins the overall appeal of your look.